PrinceNiyonshuti/rwanda/README.md

 ### Provinces

-Returns array of country provinces.
+Returns object of country provinces , if no params (province) is given

 ```json
 [